as679/refactored-giggle/README.md

 # Echo Server

 A *very* brain dead webserver written in Python used for testing.
-All it does is send back to the client a few details around client address, path and headers.
+All it does is send back to the client a few details around client address, path and headers etc.

 Arguments are:
 > ```